0 Benjamin Lipscomb

 Professor of Philosophy

 Benjamin J.B.
-Lipscomb, professor of philosophy, specializes in contemporary ethical theory, with side-interests in American agrarianism, biomedical ethics, the history of philosophy (particularly the history of ethics), legal interpretation, town planning, and Christian worship.
+Lipscomb, professor of philosophy, specializes in ethical theory and the history of ethics, with side-interests in American agrarianism, medical ethics, jurisprudence, town planning, the ethics of war, and Christian worship.
 His overarching concern, across all these areas, is with issues of character formation.
-Lipscomb recently co-edited and contributed to a collection on the Enlightenment philosopher Immanuel Kant, and is now working on a group biography of an important and closely connected quartet of 20th-century ethicists: Elizabeth Anscombe, Philippa Foot, Mary Midgley, and Iris Murdoch.
-Lipscomb’s extra-curricular activities, over the past several years, include chairing the worship planning committee at his church, serving on the Allegany County Planning Board, and organizing Houghton University’s new Faculty Lecture Series.
+Lipscomb is the author of The Women are Up to Something (Oxford University Press, 2021), a group biography of a quartet of 20th-century ethicists: Elizabeth Anscombe, Philippa Foot, Mary Midgley, and Iris Murdoch.
+Lipscombโ€™s extra-curricular activities, over the past several years, include serving on the worship planning committee at his church and acting with the Town Theatre of Short Tract.
 He and his family live in Fillmore.

 Education